Are you wondering how to pack for a move?

 If any appliances are staying in the house, clean them well to ensure you get your deposit back or sell the property.

-You might need to get in contact with a local removal company for the bulkier and heavier items you choose not to bring with you.
+You can get in contact with STORED for the bulkier and heavier items you choose not to bring with you.

 Spend an entire weekend going through every clothing piece you have.
-We have also created a guide specifically for downsizing your clothes!
+We have also created a guide specifically for downsizing your wardrobe!

 Consider what you haven’t worn in a while and either donate, sell or throw away depending on the condition.